Twitter confirms an edit button is in the works - NewsBreak

 “We’ve been exploring how to build an Edit feature in a safe manner since last year and plan to begin testing it within Twitter Blue Labs in the coming months,” tweeted Jay Sullivan , head of consumer product.

-Twitter added in an announcement from its communications team that no poll was consulted, apparently referencing Elon Musk.Could Elon Musk cause Twitter to finally get an edit button?
+Twitter added in an announcement from its communications team that no poll was consulted, apparently referencing Elon Musk.Soldier returns home early, surprises kids at school

 On Monday, after becoming the social media platform’s largest outside stakeholder , Elon Musk tweeted a poll asking followers if they wanted an edit button.
 Within an hour of the poll being posted, the majority of voters selected “yse” rather than “on.”
 As of Tuesday afternoon, nearly 75% of the 4.2 million votes were for the edit button.